-The Apprenticeship Service is a computerised service whereby levy paying employers will have an online account to access their levy fund for training apprentices.
-The apprentice levy will be taken monthly from April 2017 payroll at a rate of 0.5% of a companies monthly wage bill.
-The government will then top up this amount by 10%.
+The apprenticeship service is a computerised service, whereby levy-paying employers use an online account to access their levy fund for training apprentices.
 Money from the levy can only be used to pay for apprenticeship training with an approved apprenticeship training provider.
-The AS will also hold lists of apprenticeship training providers.
-In time employers will be able to make payments to them directly from their account.
+The AS also holds lists of approved apprenticeship training providers.
+After choosing an approved provider and negotiating a price for training employers can make payments to them directly from their account.

 Where a levy paying employer doesn’t have enough in their digital account to pay for their apprentices training, they will receive co-investment at the same level as non-levy payers.